 Hand Counters

 Go with me on this one: these are fantastic for kids.
 Why?
-Here’s an example: We went on a field trip and the leader gave each kid one.
+Here’s an example: We went on a field trip one time and the leader gave each kid one.
 “Click every time you see a spider web.”
 For the entire miles long hike, the kids (ages 3-8) were entertained above and beyond.
 Kids love small devices, they love numbers, they love autonomy.
 These are gold.

 Mini Flashlights